Salt Lake Community College: Jordan Campus (2001)

 Located at 3491 West 9000 South in West Jordan, the Jordan Campus is SLCC's third full-service campus.
 It houses a library, food court, financial aid, a dental clinic for the dental hygienist program, academic advising offices, and Cate Field (where the SLCC baseball team plays its home games).

 The nursing program opened at the campus by 2007 in a five-story Health Science building.
 A UTA TRAX station is planned near the college.
-Other non-college buildings on the campus include the Jordan School District applied technology center, Itineris Charter School built by Bill Gates, and an LDS Institute of Religion.
+Other noncollege buildings on the campus include the Jordan School District applied technology center, Itineris Charter School built by Bill Gates, and an LDS Institute of Religion.

 Miller Campus (2001)

 Located at 9750 South 300 West in Sandy and opened in 2001, the Miller Campus was donated to SLCC by Larry H. Miller, the late owner of the Utah Jazz and the Salt Lake Bees.
-It is home to SLCC's Culinary Institute, and Continuing Education programs such as legal secretary, digital media technology, real estate appraisal and public safety/criminal justice.
-The Miller Business Resource Center offers four corporate training programs and The Miller Business Innovation Center helps startup companies with operational and educational services.
-Training facilities for the Utah Department of Public Safety (DPS) on the campus include: Highway Patrol training, DPS development education center, the Utah POST (Peace Officer Standards and Training) academy, and the Department of Corrections training academy.
+It is home to SLCC's Culinary Institute, and continuing education programs such as legal secretary, digital media technology, real-estate appraisal, and public safety/criminal justice.
+The Miller Business Resource Center offers four corporate training programs, and the Miller Business Innovation Center helps startup companies with operational and educational services.
+Training facilities for the Utah Department of Public Safety (DPS) on the campus include: Highway Patrol training, DPS development education center, the Utah Peace Officer Standards and Training academy, and the Department of Corrections training academy.

 Meadowbrook Campus

-The Meadowbrook Campus is home to general education courses, and several vocational and School of Applied Technology programs including: Diesel Systems Technology; Heating, Ventilation, Air Conditioning (HVAC); Professional Truck Driving; Professional Pilot; and Non-Destructive Testing.
+The Meadowbrook Campus is home to general-education courses and several vocational and School of Applied Technology programs, including diesel systems technology; heating, ventilation, air conditioning; professional truck driving; professional pilot; and nondestructive testing.

 Herriman Campus (2023)

-Located at 14551 South Sentinel Ridge Blvd in Herriman and opened in 2023, the Herriman Campus is a collaboration between Salt Lake Community College and the University of Utah.
+Located at 14551 South Sentinel Ridge Blvd in Herriman and opened in 2023, the Herriman Campus is a collaboration between SLCC and the University of Utah.
 The two organizations jointly administer the campus, with the goal being to offer associate degrees at SLCC and allow students to continue their education at the University of Utah.

 Organization and administration

-In September 2014, The Utah Board of Regents named Deneece Huftalin as the SLCC President.
-She served previously as vice-president of Student Services.
+In September 2014, the Utah Board of Regents named Deneece Huftalin as the SLCC president.
+She served previously as vice president of student services.
 She replaced Cynthia Bioteau.

-The Thayne Center is a non-profit organization established in 1994 (originally named the Emma Lou Thayne Community Service Center) to coordinate a variety of service-related programs for SLCC.
+The Thayne Center is a nonprofit organization established in 1994 (originally named the Emma Lou Thayne Community Service Center) to coordinate a variety of service-related programs for SLCC.
 The college provides the bulk of the center's budget.